n8mob/n8mob.github.io/_posts/2022-08-11-PlansVsReality.md

 # Plans fail in multiple ways

-1. Just, simply failing to follow the plan
+1. Just, simply failing to follow the plan  This is usually my problem.
+Even if I _made_ a plan, I ignore it.

-2. Something going wrong with the plan (unforeseen issues)
+2. Something going wrong with the plan (unforeseen issues)  I make a plan and then some part of it doesn't match reality, so I throw it out the window.
+Even if the _project_ succeeds, _the plan_ failed.

-3. Tutorials
+3. Tutorials  Tutorials are often terrible plans for real projects.

 ## Let's create a new app!